Nagano (city): History

-Ancient Ages
+Ancient ages

 Nagano is located in former Shinano Province and developed from the Nara period as a temple town at the gate of the famous Zenkō-ji, a 7th-century Buddhist temple which was relocated to this location in 642 AD.

 In the southern section of Nagano City are a series of over 500 burial mounds at Ōmuro Kofun - a National historic site - dating from the 5th-8th centuries.

-Middle Ages
+Middle ages

 During the Sengoku period (c.
 1467 – c.
 1600), the area was hotly contested between the forces of the Uesugi clan based in Echigo Province and the Takeda clan based in Kai Province.
 The several Battles of Kawanakajima between Uesugi Kenshin and Takeda Shingen were fought near here.

-Early Modern Ages
+Early modern ages

 During the Edo period (1603 and 1868), much of the area came under the control of the Sanada clan based at Matsushiro Domain.

 The area suffered from flooding in 1742, and from a destructive earthquake in 1847.

 Post station on the Hokkoku Kaidō highway connecting Edo with the Sea of Japan coast.

-Late Modern Ages
+Late modern ages

 Following the Meiji restoration and the creation of the municipalities system on April 1, 1889, the modern town of Nagano was established.
 Nagano was elevated to city status on April 1, 1897.

 During World War II, construction of the Matsushiro Underground Imperial Headquarters as the last redoubt for the Japanese government following the projected American invasion of Japan was started in 1944, but was aborted in 1945 due to the end of war.

 It was the first city founded in Nagano Prefecture and the 43rd city in Japan.
 Nagano hosted the 1998 Winter Olympics, 1998 Winter Paralympics, and the 2005 Special Olympics World Winter Games.